fengjixuchui/EAC-Emulator/README.md

 # EAC Anti-Cheat Emulator
-# updated 13/03/2023
+# updated 20/03/2023
+Undetected
 # The Private Source Code is now for sale, removed all files due to security
 - if you are interested in buying this Emulator Source code please contact me via discord: Skeng#6969
+- to use just private exe build $250

 Any Future Updates will be included with your purchase

 Vouches + Proof Of Concept can be shown

-Perfect for anyone who is running a pay to cheat or wanting to develop cheats and not wanting to worry about being banned
+Perfect for anyone who is running a big pay to cheat or wanting to develop cheats and not wanting to worry about being banned

 - working for Battleye And EasyAntiCheat